MonNum5/Disaster_Response_Pipeline/README.md

 # Disaster_Response_Pipeline
-This repository contains the code for a disaster response pipeline, a project for my Udacity data science course.
+This repository contains the code for a disaster response app, a project for my Udacity data science course.
-Objective is to write an interactive web-app that allows the classification of messages into different categories e.g. request for aid, medical help etc. A pre labeld data set from FigureEight is utilized as training data, for the following data processing steps:
+Objective is to write an interactive web-app that allows the classification of messages into different categories e.g. request for aid, medical help etc. A pre labeled data set from FigureEight is utilized as training data, for the following data processing steps:

-- Data preproessing (Extract Transform Load)
+- Data preprocessing (Extract Transform Load)
     - Extraction of data from csv, transformation usable tabular form, loading into sql database
 - Training and optimization of data machine learning pipeline
     - Data is loaded form sql database and divided into features and labels